-In years 7 and 8 our students are split into two bands and have four hours per fortnight of language lessons.
-In year 7, students are either in G band, and study German, or S band, and study Spanish.
+In years 7, 8 and 9 our students are split into two bands and have four hours per fortnight of language lessons (5 hours in year 9).
+In year 7, students are placed in either G band, and study German, or S band, and study Spanish.
 However, at the end of the first half-term, all students are given the chance to study French instead as their main language.

-Over the course of KS3, students taking French, German or Spanish study topic areas such as:
+Over the course of KS3, students taking French, German, or Spanish study the following topics:

 - My School